Denver Station 12

 Station 12

-Station 12’s history dates back to 1890 when the City of Highlands built its first and only City Hall.
+Station 12’s history dates back to 1890 when the Village of Highlands built its first and only City Hall.
 It was constructed at the corner of Highlands Ave. (now 26th Ave) and Ave.
 F (now Federal Blvd).
-The building was home to a post office, jail and the fire station.
+The building was home to a post office, jail and the Highlands Fire Department.
 The building originally featured a bell tower that was used to alert the volunteer firefighters when they had a call.
-On June 22, 1896 the citizens of Highlands voted to become citizens of Denver.
+On June 22nd, 1896 the citizens of Highlands voted to become citizens of Denver.
 Denver Fire Department placed four paid members on combination hose / ladder / chemical rig to run out of the single bay house across the street.

 ENGINE No. 4